-The regional and global work of the Getty Museum, Getty Conservation Institute, Getty Research Institute, and Getty Foundation, which provide grants and training, and conduct research and conservation of cultural heritage, will continue.
+The regional and global work of the Getty Museum, Getty Conservation Institute, Getty Research Institute, and Getty Foundation, which provide grants and training, and conduct research and conservation of cultural heritage, continues.

-More than 1,200 Getty employees will be transitioning to multiple work arrangements, with some remaining on site and some working remotely.
+More than 1,200 Getty employees have transitioned to multiple work arrangements, with essential staff remaining on site.
 The Getty Trust will provide support to all of its employees for the duration of the closure.

 For additional information, see our web resource about Getty response at getty.edu/coronavirus.